Can I Buy a Gas Generator in California? Understanding the New Generator Regulations for 2028

 Phase One: Stricter Standards by 2024

 • Stricter Emission Standards: By 2024, all new portable generators sold in California, including those in RVs, will be required to meet more stringent emission standards.
 While these standards are not as strict as the zero-emission requirement, they represent a significant step toward reducing the environmental impact of gas-powered generators.
+These stricter standards will also affect gas powered lawnmowers, pushing the industry towards cleaner, battery-powered alternatives.

 Phase Two: Zero-Emission Requirement by 2028

 • Zero-Emission Generators: Starting in 2028, all new portable generators, including those found in RVs, must meet zero-emission standards.
 This means that traditional gas-powered generators will no longer be sold within the state.
 Instead, consumers will need to purchase generators that run on alternative power sources, such as electricity or solar energy.
+Electric lawn equipment is another example of the types of alternatives that consumers will need to consider, as it offers reduced emissions and lower maintenance requirements.

 Can I Still Use My Existing Generator?